Between working, driving the kids to school and after-school activities, making lunches and dinners and keeping the house tidy – moms do it all.

-When you’re at the gas station, take advantage of the garbage can that’s (usually) so handily positioned beside each gas pump, to throw out any old fast food containers, tissues and wrappers – whatever you can grab and toss quickly.
+When you’re at the gas station, take advantage of the garbage can that’s (usually) so handily positioned beside each gas pump.
+Use this opportunity to throw out any old fast food containers, tissues, or wrappers – whatever you can grab and toss quickly.

 Cleaning the Interior

-I like to start cleaning anything at the top and work my way down, that’s just the way dust settles and if I don’t do this, everything I’ve already cleaned gets dirty and dusty again.
+I like to start cleaning anything at the top and work my way down.
+That is the way dust settles and if I don’t do it this way, everything I’ve already cleaned gets dirty and dusty again.
 The same rule applies for the car!

 Clean the dashboard, steering wheel and door handles with a clean microfiber cloth and equal parts water and vinegar in a spray bottle.
-You can clean your windows and windshield inside and out this way, as well as the rearview and side mirrors, but make sure you use a flat weave microfiber cloth (streak-free) or paper towel.
+You can clean your windows and windshield inside and out this way, as well as the rearview and side mirrors.
+However, make sure you use a flat weave microfiber cloth (streak-free) or paper towel.

 Upholstered Seats and Carpets

 If the carpets or upholstered seats are stained (from puke, dropped fast food, coffee, etc.) it’s vinegar to the rescue again.
 Mix together equal amounts of hot water and white vinegar in a spray bottle.
 Shake it well and spray generously (three or four sprays, more if it’s a really heavy stain) on the areas.
 Do one at a time and scrub well with a stiff brush until the stains go away.
 Try it out first in an inconspicuous area.